Who Killed the Princes in the Tower? – A Medieval Whodunit

 The Tower of London was built by William the Conqueror in 1077 on the site of a Roman fort which was itself built on the site of an Iron Age fort and settlement.
 In 1950, very close to the place and at the same depth as the 1674 discovery, the complete skeleton of a 13–16-year-old boy was excavated.
 The skeleton still available and has recently been dated by the Carbon14 isotopic method to around 3000 years old.

 Until and unless it is possible to re-examine the remains in the Westminster Urn with modern techniques of DNA analysis and C14 dating, their significance is unknown.
-If such results were to indicate they are exactly what the label on the Urn says they are, then the fate of the Princes in the Tower will be solved, although questions as to how, why, when (to the nearest year) and by whom, they were killed would still remain open.
+If such results were to indicate they are exactly what the legend below the Urn says they are, then the fate of the Princes in the Tower will be solved, although questions as to how, why, when (to the nearest year) and by whom, they were killed would still remain open.

 But until then, we are back to square one.
 Which leads me to some …